SadKirK/kendo-ui-boilerplates/core-react-webpack-es6/README.md

 Browser Sync should have open a browser running the `index.html` file and `app.js` file at [http://localhost:4000](http://localhost:4000).
 Both webpack and Browser Sync have been configured to re-run when changes are made.

-## What follows are detail instructions to setup this boilerplate without downloading anything from Github.
+## Below are seven detailed steps to setup this boilerplate without downloading anything from Github.

 ### Step 1: Verify Node.js and npm then install global packages